jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2020-04-19

+Continuing work on the settings page.
+I split the issues up so I can get the basics working first.
+So, what are the basics?
+I need to do the following:

+- Ask user to enter station for current weather and grid coordinates for forecasts. (for now, they will need to know these two things)
+- Store that information in local browser storage
+- Use the stored information to construct the API urls
+- Have decent validation and messaging around all of the above

+This might turn into a multi-day project since I don't have a lot of time to devote to it.

+- Make weather API URLs more dynamic - #9.
+I might have gone overboard with the functions here, but I sort of have a plan.

 ### 2020-04-18

 Having another look at the humidity indicator.
 [Issue 12](https://github.com/jpreardon/good-morning-display/issues/12) shows how the indicator can go off center.
 This is due to the current conditions being 2 lines.
 I think there are a couple things contributing to this.
 First, the SVG probably shouldn't be part of the "inner" div.
 Second, I'm applying styling to the SVG element when I think most of the styling should be applied to the circle element within the SVG.
 This should be fun...